darwinanddavis/MalishevCivitello_hostcontrol/README.md

 ## Abstract

 Schistosomiasis is a major, yet historically neglected tropical disease.
-Ongoing efforts aimed at eliminating schistosomiasis morbidity, disrupting transmission, and eradicating human infections have recently focused on supplementing mass chemotherapy for humans with snail control programs.
-Snail control, such as via mollusciciding, often varies wildly in frequency or intensity, with variable success.
-We use individual-based models (IBMs) based on general metabolic theory, Dynamic Energy Budget (DEB) theory, to simulate human-infectious schistosome density under a range of molluscicide scenarios varying in frequency and intensity throughout a 150-day transmission season.
-Without molluscicide control, our DEB-IBM predicts intense host resource competition and a large parasite peak early in the season for snail populations consuming algae or detritus resources.
-In contrast, one-off, intense, and early mollusciciding may be risky because it induces delayed rebounds in cercarial density by releasing the few remaining snails from competition for food.
-Consistent monthly control is the most effective, but only if intense, i.e. >50%–90% host mortality rate.
-These simulations confirm the existing view that frequent mollusciciding can effectively disrupt schistosome transmission to humans.
-However, they challenge the utility of infrequent and weak mollusciciding, e.g. an annual regime, and suggest a specific mechanism results in this failure, namely resource competition among hosts driving parasite emergence.
-Our results show how host-parasite resource ecology can identify critical parasite peaks and the potential risks of some control strategies by generating specific, testable predictions.
-Further, we suggest field estimates of snail reproduction could predict impending peaks of cercariae release.
-Combined, we highlight the usefulness of bioenergetics models in not only scaling from the individual to population, but parsing the timing and intensity of practical control strategies against human-infectious schistosomes for mediating unintended consequences for human health.
+Ongoing efforts aimed at eliminating schistosomiasis morbidity, disrupting transmission, and eradicating human infections have recently refocused on supplementing mass chemotherapy for humans with snail control programs.
+Snail control, such as mollusciciding, often varies wildly in frequency or intensity, with variable success.
+We used individual-based models (IBMs) based on general metabolic theory, Dynamic Energy Budget (DEB) theory, to simulate human-infectious schistosome density under a range of molluscicide scenarios varying in frequency and intensity throughout a typical 150-day transmission season.
+Without molluscicide control, our DEB-IBM predicts intense resource competition among snail hosts and a large parasite peak early in the season for snail populations consuming algae or detritus.
+Consistent monthly control, as recommended by the WHO, can work, but only if intense, i.e. > 90% host mortality rate.
+In contrast, one-off, intense, and early mollusciciding induces large delayed rebounds in cercariae density by releasing the few remaining snails from resource competition.
+Our simulations confirm the WHO recommendation that frequent mollusciciding can disrupt schistosome transmission to humans.
+However, they contradict recent alternatives of infrequent mollusciciding, e.g. annually, by suggesting this strategy can backfire due to a specific mechanism, namely resource competition among hosts limits parasite emergence.
+Our model results show how host-parasite resource ecology can identify critical parasite peaks and the potential risks of current control strategies by generating testable predictions.
+In the field, we suggest snail reproduction could predict impending peaks of cercariae release.
+Combined, we illustrate scaling individuals to populations using bioenergetics models can parse the timing and intensity of practical control strategies against human-infectious schistosomes to mediate unintended consequences for human health.

 ## Maintainer
 **Matt Malishev**